 Continue to Capitalize on Our Relationship with Navios Holdings.
 Navios Holdings has developed considerable experience and a global network of relationships during its 55-year history of investing and operating in the maritime industry.
-We believe our relationship with Navios Holdings, including our ability to leverage Navios Holdings' global network of relationships, and its relationships with commercial and other banks will enable us to engage in innovative financing and access debt financing on favorable terms, as evidenced by our existing Credit Facility.
+We believe our relationship with Navios Holdings, including our ability to leverage Navios Holdings' global network of relationships, and its relationships with commercial and other banks will enable us to engage in innovative financing and to access debt and capital markets financing on favorable terms as evidenced by our past credit facility and our Senior Notes.